 Sovereign pledges, like contribution revenue, are recognised upon assignment of the Grantor contributions to IFFIm by Gavi.
-Fair value adjustments due to changes in interest rates, the GPC, discounting and exchange rates are recognised from inception until year end.
+Fair value adjustments due to changes in interest rates, the GPC, including when Grantors choose to make grant payments in full without applying any GPC reduction, discounting, and exchange rates are recognised from inception until year end.